Senckenberg-DCBiodivIT/FAIR-workflow-platform-cordra-schema/README.md

 # Corda Data Schema for Crop wild relatives

-Corda types and hooks for the [FAIR workflow platform](https://github.com/dnlbauer/FAIR-workflow-platform).
+Corda types and hooks for representing workflows and their results as FAIR Digital Objects.
+This is part of the [FAIR workflow platform](https://github.com/dnlbauer/FAIR-workflow-platform).

 The data model closely resembles the RO-Crate data schema.
 All digital objects are intended to also represent valid JSON-LD objects,